LewisSimatwa/LewisSimatwa/README.md

 - 👋 Hi, I’m @LewisSimatwa
 - 👀 I’m interested in ...
 Cloud infrastructure, Cloud security, RPA(Robotic process Automation), Data analysis and ERP systems
 - 🌱 I’m currently learning ...
-CLoud Infrastucture
+Cloud Infrastucture
 - 💞️ I’m looking to collaborate on ...
 All projects.
-- 📫 How to reach me ...
+- 📫 How to reach me ... lewissimatwa@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 <!---
 LewisSimatwa/LewisSimatwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.